benjaminbhollon/finriq/README.md

-# finriq
+# Finriq
-A Discord bot for The Bookery.
+A custom Discord bot for The Bookery.